 If you’re thinking this sounds a lot like affiliate marketing, you’d be right.
 So how are they different?

-In affiliate marketing, a brand (merchant) partners with affiliates (bloggers, publishers, companies, organizations, etc.) to promote their brand, offers, deals, sales, etc.
+In affiliate marketing, a brand (merchant) partners with affiliates (content creators, coupon, loyalty and deal sites, etc.) to promote their brand, products, promotions, sales, etc.

 Affiliates are paid a revenue share of the sale they helped generate from their site.
 This compensation structure consistently makes affiliate marketing one of the most cost-effective acquisition channels.